elixir-lang/elixir/README.md

 ### Ordered Dicts

-Elixir provides a first-class syntax to deal with ordered dictionaries (called Hash in Ruby).
+Elixir provides a first-class syntax to deal with ordered dictionaries (similar to Hashes in Ruby).

     % A dict with 'a and 'b as keys and 1 and 2 as their respective values { 'a: 1, 'b: 2 }